-9.1.5 Non-AmeriCorps Funded AmeriCorps Seniors volunteers
+9.1.5 Non-AmeriCorps Funded AmeriCorps Seniors Volunteers

-AmeriCorps Seniors volunteers whose stipends are funded with non-AmeriCorps Seniors resources are entitled to all benefits to which AmeriCorps Seniors-funded AmeriCorps Seniors volunteers are entitled.
-[45 CFR 2551.102]
+AmeriCorps Seniors volunteers whose stipends are funded with non-AmeriCorps Seniors resources are entitled to all benefits to which AmeriCorps Seniors-funded AmeriCorps Seniors volunteers are entitled (45 CFR 2552.102).

-9.1.6 Non-Stipended AmeriCorps Seniors volunteers
+9.1.6 Non-Stipended AmeriCorps Seniors Volunteers

-Sponsors must provide non-stipended AmeriCorps Seniors volunteer cost reimbursements, except for the stipend, that stipended AmeriCorps Seniors volunteers receive, as they should be treated equally (45 CFR 2551.102(c)).
+Sponsors must provide non-stipended AmeriCorps Seniors volunteers with all of the cost reimbursements, except for the stipend, that stipended AmeriCorps Seniors volunteers receive, as they should be treated equally (45 CFR 2552.102(c)).
 However, statute prevents federal funding or non-federal match from being used to support non-stipended volunteer cost reimbursements such as meals, transportation, and physical examinations (if applicable) (42 U.S.C.
 5011(4)).
 Sponsors should budget locally generated contributions that exceed the required non-federal match in their budget's excess column to pay for non-stipended volunteers' cost reimbursements (42 U.S.C.
 5011(4)).
-If sponsors need more guidance on budgeting for non-stipended volunteers, they should contact their portfolio managers.
+If sponsors need more guidance on budgeting for non-stipended volunteers, they should contact their portfolio manager.